nordiel/LookItUp/README.md

-# LookItUp - Image Search Project
+# Look it Up - Image Search Project

 ## Welcome to LookItUp, a simple image search project created to enhance web development skills, work with JavaScript, and learn how to interact with APIs using the Unsplash API.